John W. McCormack: Speaker of the House

 The latter part of McCormack's tenure increasingly focused on the debate over the Vietnam War, which he supported.
 McCormack's demeanor changed during these years and he reminded some observers of a kindly elder relative attempting to provide wisdom and guidance to unruly younger family members.
 According to House members, McCormack's strength was his personal consideration of members, which inspired them to return his affection and sparked a desire to work with him.
 His weakness was that the seniority system created entrenched committee chairmen who wielded great power in the House, but could not be controlled by the Speaker.
 As Speaker, McCormack pursued a national agenda; he was proud of fighting for passage of farm bills, though he said he did not have "more than five flower pots in my whole district."

-Between the assassination of President John F. Kennedy on November 22, 1963, and the swearing-in of Hubert Humphrey as Vice President on January 20, 1965, McCormack was first in the line of succession, thus he received Secret Service protection.
+Between the assassination of President John F. Kennedy on November 22, 1963, and the swearing-in of Hubert Humphrey as Vice President on January 20, 1965, McCormack was first in the line of succession.
+He thus received Secret Service protection, though, according to historian William Manchester, McCormack refused that protection and went without it for the entire 14-month interim before Humphrey's inauguration.

 In January 1969, Arizona representative Morris Udall attempted to unseat McCormack as Speaker.
 In 1970, the political attacks increased and several representatives urged McCormack to step down because of his age.
 Jerome R. Waldie of California asked a party caucus to declare a lack of confidence in his leadership, which it refused to do.
 McCormack decided not to run for reelection to the House in early 1970, but kept his decision secret until he announced it publicly in May.
 McCormack was succeeded as Representative in 1971 by Louise Day Hicks, and as Speaker by Carl Albert.